Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Mechanisms for

 \subsection{Probably-No-Clipping (pnc) Mechanism}

 To answer group-by sum queries $\gquery_{\langle\grouper, \catt_i\rangle}$ with data-dependent Gaussian noise but variances that are safe to release, we propose the probably-no-clipping mechanism (\pncmech).
-The prerequisite is a simultaneous high-probability upper bound $u_{j,i}$ on $\record_j[\catt_i]$ (the value of confidential attribute $\catt_i$ for the record belonging to establishment $\estab_j$) for all $i,j$.
-Given such an upper bound, we replace the true values $\record_j[\catt_i]$ with $\min(\record_j[\catt_i], u_{j,i})$ when aggregating records in a group, and add Gaussian noise to satisfy $\mu$-\shortdp.
-We obtain the $u_{j,i}$ by running a \neighmech to answer the identity query and applying Theorem \ref{thm:upper}:.
+The prerequisite is a simultaneous high-probability upper bound $u_{j,i}$ on $\record_j[\catt_i]$ (the value of confidential attribute $\catt_i$ for the record belonging to establishment $\estab_j$) for all $i,j$. \textbf{Privacy is not affected by failure of the upper bound.} Given such an upper bound, we replace the true values $\record_j[\catt_i]$ with $\min(\record_j[\catt_i], u_{j,i})$ when aggregating records in a group, and add Gaussian noise to satisfy $\mu$-\shortdp.
+We obtain the $u_{j,i}$ by running a \neighmech to answer the identity query and applying Theorem \ref{thm:upper}.

 \begin{theoremEnd}[category=mechanism]{theorem} Given establishment records $\record_1,\dots, \record_\numest$, a neighboring function $\neighfun$ with distance parameters $\distparam_1,\dots, \distparam_{\numc}$, and a privacy loss budget allocations $\mu_1,\dots, \mu_\numc$, define the noisy values $\outp_{j,i}$ as $\outp_{j,i} = \neighfun(\record_j[\catt_{i}])+N(0, \distparam_i^2/\mu_i^2)$.
 Let $\confparam\in (0,1)$ be a confidence parameter.
 First, define the \emph{probably-no-clipping parameter} $\noclip= \Phi^{-1}((1-\confparam)^{1/(\numc \numest)})$.
 Next, define upper bounds $u_{j,i}$ as $u_{j,i}=\neighfun^{-1}(\outp_{j,i} + \distparam_i\noclip/\mu_i)$.
 Then with probability $1-\confparam$ the following inequalities simultaneously hold: $\record_j[\catt_i]\leq u_{j,i}$ for all $j$ and $i$. \end{theoremEnd} \begin{proofEnd}